SamyBravy/ft_irc/README.md

 ### Running the Bot (Bonus)

-The project includes a custom bot named `CaccaBot`.
+The project includes a custom bot named `BravyBot`.
 It connects to the server and provides utility commands.

 ```bash
 ./ircbot <ip> <port> <password>